axesdoors/code-style/c_cpp_style.md

 >     0.f /* no! */
 >     .1 /* no! */
 >     .1f /* no! */

-- Functions names must comply with the following convention:
-    * Private (static): The name must follow camelCase convention (first letter in lower case).
-    * Public: The name must start with the module name in all caps, followed by an underscore, followed by the name of the function in camelCase (first letter in lower case).

->       /* Private function */
->       static int32_t myFunction(void);
->
->       /* Public function */
->       int32_t MODULE_myFunction(void);

 - In the function definition, the return type of a function should be placed in the same line of the function.
 Only one space must be present between the type and the name of the function.